grekichi/grekichi/README.md

 - 👋 Hi, I’m @grekichi
 - 👀 I’m interested in ROS, ROS2 and MachineLearning.
-- 🌱 I’m currently learning Python and C++. still beginner...maybe
+- 🌱 I’m currently learning Python , C++ and C#. still beginner...maybe
 - 📖 Now I'm try to Kaggle.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...